microsoft/live-share-sdk/samples/javascript/04.live-share-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-Upon loading, if there is no `/#{id}` in the URL, it will create one and insert it into the URL.\
+Upon loading, if there is no `/#{id}` in the URL, it will create one and insert it into the URL.
-You can copy this URL and paste it into new browser tabs to test Live Share using a local server.\
+You can copy this URL and paste it into new browser tabs to test Live Share using a local server.
 To test the side panel & video queue, you can replace your URL with `/sidepanel#{id}`.

 **Note:** if testing with HTTPS, such as when using a tunneling service like Ngrok, instead use the command `npm run start-https`.

-### Known issues when testing in browser

-When not in Teams, we don't have a way to know the user's userId, so we generate a random one.\
-That means you might not always start out in control of playback, and need to press "Take control".\
-Tab configuration page doesn't do anything in browser.

 ## Testing the app in Teams